 As a result, the company has decided to make plans for a second Sydney data center, to be named 'S2'.
 Several sites are being considered for the build.
 The S2 center will deliver a planned target of 30MW and is expected to be complete in 2018.

 “S1 has proven to be highly successful for the company in a relatively short timeframe.
 We are confident that the demand in Sydney, together with our return expectations, warrants the next phase of investment," comments Craig Scroggie, NEXTDC CEO.

 The company is seeking $150 million through a fully underwritten capital raising, which will include a Placement Offer and an Entitlement Offer for investors.
 The company says the $150 million will be used to purchase land and to develop S2, in addition to 'other corporate purposes'.
 The company plans to invest $140-$150 million in S2 between 2017 and 2018, with the bulk of spending ($60-$100 million) planned in 2017.

 The company says it expects to generate returns more than the original cost of capital, providing opportunities for shareholders over the long term.

 The company also has new data centers in Brisbane (B2), Melbourne (M2), and the company expects to own the land that the new S2 facility will be built on, offering more control over assets and scalability.

-“NEXTDC continues to evolve and refine the design of our facilities; S1 is already one of Australia’s most awarded data centres, and with a planned 30MW at full fit out, S2 will have roughly double the capacity of S1, and be designed for its critical infrastructure to scale with customer uptake and adapt to their specific needs," Scroggie concludes.
+“NEXTDC continues to evolve and refine the design of our facilities; S1 is already one of Australia's most awarded data centers, and with a planned 30MW at full fit out, S2 will have roughly double the capacity of S1, and be designed for its critical infrastructure to scale with customer uptake and adapt to their specific needs," Scroggie concludes.